linuxkay/docker_mysql/README.md

 Install mysql-workbench-community via snap

-* snap version does not accept IME Japanese.
-Download and install mysql-workbench from website directly will solve this problem.
+* snap version does not accept to type Japanese.
+Download and install mysql-workbench from website directly solves this problem.

 `snap install mysql-workbench-community`